railsuser2014/openobject-doc-book-en/6/6_17_Purchases/index.rst

 Purchasing Management
 *********************

- *In the preceding chapters you saw how to use customer invoices and delivery notes in Open ERP.
+ *In the preceding chapters you saw how to use customer invoices and delivery notes in OpenERP.
  This chapter is about the management of purchases, the process ahead of these two operations.
- You'll now see how Open ERP handles and simplifies this and the control of purchases from suppliers.*
+ You'll now see how OpenERP handles and simplifies this and the control of purchases from suppliers.*

 For this chapter you should start with a fresh database that includes demonstration data,